rgboys/Reactive-RGB/README.md

 ### Sound Reactivity

-By reading pitch and volume data from your microphone intensity and hue of LED strip colors can be modulated.
+By reading pitch and volume data from your microphone, intensity and hue of LED strip colors can be modulated.

 <img src="./Images/sound_reactivity.png" alt="drawing" width="500"/>